Professional Liability Insurance Requirements

 Our understanding from PLI providers whose policies meet our minimum requirements is that professionals are only eligible for coverage if they, and their clients, reside in Canada.

 From time to time ACSLPA receives inquiries from applicants who continue to reside outside of Canada but have confirmed that they meet all of our registration requirements (i.e., no outstanding examination or supervision requirements).
 As they are unable to obtain the necessary PLI coverage until they move to Canada, we will consider conditional registration until such time as they reside in Canada and can obtain PLI.
+During this conditional registration period, they will not be eligible to practice in Alberta; proof of PLI that meets ACSLPA’s requirements is mandatory prior to initiating practice.
 Upon receipt of confirmation of PLI, the condition on the practice permit will be removed.
-If you find yourself in this situation, please use our Contact Us Form to send an email to Susan Kraft, Registration Coordinator.
+If you find yourself in this situation, please use our Contact Us Form to send an email to Susan Kraft, Senior Regulatory Coordinator.

 Click here for information regarding the rationale for this policy change and for further information regarding PLI.